In this section

 - If you transfer personal data into the UK, make sure you continue to comply with GDPR regulations.
 Leaving the EU: 6 steps to take on ico.org.uk

-- If you employ EU citizens, they need to apply to remain in Wales through the EU Settled Status Scheme.
+- If you employ EU Citizens they will need to apply by 31 December 2020 to remain in the UK through the EU settled Status Scheme.
 EU Settlement Scheme: employer toolkit on GOV.UK

 - If you are a manufacturer, check regulatory requirements for UK and EU markets for labelling, approvals and testing.
 Regulations and standards after Brexit on GOV.UK